 Depending on the frequency and the duty cycle of the PWM signal, the delay inserted before sampling could cause it sample the signal OFF time instead of the ON time.
 In this case an interrupt can be generated and the sample will not be taken into acount.
 When a sample occurs outside the PWM signal ON time, the SOI bit in the MCONF register is set and an interrupt request is generated if the SOM bit is set in the MCONF register.
 This interrupt is enabled only if a delay value has been set in the DS[3:0] bits.
 In this case, the sampling is done at the PWM frequency but only during the ON time of the PWM signal.
-Figure 84 and Figure 85 shows in detail the generation of the sampling order when the delay is added.
+Figure 82 and Figure 83 shows in detail the generation of the sampling order when the delay is added.

-For complete flexibility, the possibility of sampling at f{SCF} high frequency during the ON time of the PWM signal is also available when the SPLG bit is set as if there is a delay value in the DS[3:0] bits.
-This means that when the sampling is to be performed, after the delay a sampling window at fscr frequency is opened until the next OFF time of the PWM signal.
+For complete flexibility, the possibility of sampling at 1 MHz frequency during the ON time of the PWM signal is also available when the SPLG bit is set as if there is a delay value in the DS[3:0] bits.
+This means that when the sampling is to be performed, after the delay a 1 MHz sampling window is opened until the next OFF time of the PWM signal.
 The Sampling Out interrupt will be generated if the delay added is longer than the duty cycle of the PWM signal.
-As the SPLG bit is set and a value has been put in the DS[3:0] bits. no minimum off time is required for the PWM signal and it is automatically set to 0μs in current mode.
+As the SPLG bit is set and a value has been put in the DS[3:0] bits, no minimum off time is required for the PWM signal and it is automatically set to 0μs in current mode.
 A true 100% duty cycle can be also set in the 12-bit Timer in voltage mode.
-Figure 86 shows in detail the sampling at f{SCF} high frequency during ON time.
+Figure 84 shows in detail the sampling at 1 MHz during ON time.